 In their original meaning, Liabilities refer to several obligations, in terms of services or monetary compensation, that an entity owes to others.
 It refers to something that is to be lost by the possessor.
-In terms of accounting,
+In terms of liability in accounting

 - Some liabilities in accounting relevant to small businesses